Ceramic Dictionary

 es: BARRAS (1)

-Bars can be round, rectangular, square, narrow and of any length.
-Made with different materials; wood, metal, chocolate etc. The following sections show two ways in which they are used and through the links many more are explained.
+Bars can be circular, rectangular, square, narrow, of any length and made with different materials; wood, metal, chocolate etc. The following sections show four ways in which they are used and through the links many more are explained.

-Read more about: Banding (b) Bars / Hand Pole / Line – Drawing / Mold: 4 Made with bars of wood
+Read more about: Banding (2) Bars / Hand Pole / Line – Drawing / Mold: 4 Made with bars of wood

 Click on the title to see more images

 Metal bars; you need several that are long and flat.
-Used to draw long straight lines, hold tiles in place while screen printing (b) and to straighten when putting them in the cranks for firing, when they are long, drill a hole in one end so they can be hung up.
+They are used to draw long straight lines, hold tiles in place while screen printing and to straighten tiles when putting them in the kiln for firing.
+When the bars are long, drill a hole in one end so that they can be hung up.

 a) A metal bar clamped to the table at each end keeps the tiles being printed in place.